Stephen Curry reaches 3,000 3-pointers in his career

 With 9:20 to go in the third period it seemed like the record triple was close when Curry went to the ‘sighs’ line after being fouled on a more than triple attempt.
 He hit the free three to score his first 5 points and move the score 60-41.
 So far he had made 6 unsuccessful 3-point attempts.

-When the clock ticked 03.9 seconds to go in the third, it was the first triple of the night for Curry and 3,000 for his career.
+When the clock ticked 03.9 seconds to go in the third, it was the first triple of the night for Curry and the 3,000 of his career.
 His basket made the score 74-61 at the time and he reached 8 points in the game.

-In the end, Curry was fired up and was close to leading Golden State to victory after scoring 23 points product of 5-14 in triples, 6-16 from the field and 6-7 from the free line; however, Denver held on to the lead it had from the first quarter to take the 89-86 victory.
+In the end, Curry was fired up and was close to leading Golden State to victory after scoring 23 points product of 5-14 in triples, 6-16 from the field and 6-7 from the free line; however, Denver held on to its lead from the first quarter to claim the 89-86 victory.